StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 #FAQ
 ## Is your imdb data the same as those published work?
 Yes, it is same, same training, testing, and unsupvised data.
-## What is the delta of double deta ?
+## What is the delta or double deta ?
 One can say it's this word vector - next word vector in general , details is in [DeltaFeatures] (http://kaldi.sourceforge.net/classkaldi_1_1DeltaFeatures.html)
+## What is the major task, befor i-vector training?
+Convert those data into kaldi format...
+## How long the i-vector training could completed?
+On my desktop with 16GB memory it will take 6 hours to completed training.